Browse by Topic

 He is executive vice president of finance and CFO, Geisinger Health System, Danville, Pa.

-Mr. Brennan holds an MBA in healthcare administration and a Bachelor of Science in business administration, both from LaSalle University.
+Mr. Brennan holds an MBA in healthcare administration and a bachelor of science in business administration, both from LaSalle University.
 He is a member of the AICPA and the Pennsylvania Institute of Certified Public Accountants.

 Dr. Byrnes is a voluntary Director of HFMA during the 2013–2016 term, beginning June 1, 2013.

 A member of HFMA since 2005, Dr. Byrnes is an avid HFMA speaker and author, regularly contributes to industry publications, and frequently speaks nationally and internationally.
 He is recognized for his work in quality, safety, and outcome reporting and has contributed to seven books, which include The Healthcare Quality Book, Global Fees for Episodes of Care, The Health Care Professional's Guide to Patient Centered Care for the 21st Century, The Physician's Guide to Disease Management, and Redesigning Healthcare Delivery.
 Dr. Byrnes is nearing completion of the first of two books in a set titled The CQO's Playbook.
-Prior to joining SCL Health System, he held senior executive positions at leading healthcare systems, such as Spectrum Health System, Sharp HealthCare, Catholic Healthcare West, and Lovelace Health Systems.
+Prior to joining SCL Health System as chief medical officer, he held senior executive positions at leading healthcare systems, such as Spectrum Health System, Sharp HealthCare, Catholic Healthcare West, and Lovelace Health Systems.

 Mr. Dewerff is a voluntary Director of HFMA during the 2014–17 term, beginning June 1, 2014.

 He is president and CEO of UnityPoint Health–Fort Dodge, and senior vice president of UnityPoint Health.
 He is based in Fort Dodge, Iowa.